Basic Page Sidebar Menu Penn Provost

 Frequently Asked Questions

-One on one dissertation formatting support is available starting in Spring 2022, for students who have formatting questions, need technical support in Word, or just for peace of mind before a deposit appointment.
+One on one dissertation formatting support is available for students who have formatting questions, need technical support in Word, or just for peace of mind before a deposit appointment.
 Students can book a virtual appointment on Calend.ly with our Graduate Fellow or can attend drop in hours at the Graduate Student Center.

-There are multiple resources to help you format your dissertation:
+There are multiple resources to help you format your dissertation or thesis:

 - PhD Dissertation Formatting Guide